 This course is ideal for anyone who would like hands-on experience with natural building.
 It is considered an introductory course as you will get experience in various building techniques.

-- 1 day tour of natural buildings using all techniques
+- Tour of natural buildings using all techniques

-- 1 day theory on sustainable building and design
+- Morning theory on sustainable building and design

 - 1 day practical on each of the following techniques

 - Harvesting materials from the land, making earth bricks

 What is included in the Natural Building Course?

 - Tour of our permaculture farm and natural buildings

 - Three healthy organic meals per day, most of the produce coming from the farm